$d\mathbb{Z}$-cluster tilting subcategories of singularity categories: Gorenstein projectives

-This functor is fully faithful since $\Omega$ is an autoequivalence on $\underline{\cG\cP(\cE)}$.
-The result below gives sufficient and necessary condition for it to be an equivalence.
+This functor is fully faithful since $\Omega$ is an autoequivalence on $\underline{\cG\cP}(\cE)$.
+The result below gives necessary and sufficient condition for it to be an equivalence.
 It was first shown in \cite{Buc86} for a noetherian ring.